Media and Communications: Regulatory Agencies

 The Lesotho Communications Authority (LCA) is in charge of regulating the communications sector of the country.
 The site includes information on applying for a license, application forms, complaint lodging, regulation, press releases, and documents available for download such as important legislation.

 The Ministry of Communication and Informatics regulates telecommunication and information technology in Libya.
-They propose laws and regulations, and monitor the compliance of these regulations among service providers.
+They propose laws and regulations and monitor the compliance of these regulations among service providers.
 The ministry determines prices and sets standards for communication.
 They promote competition in the industries and strive to protect consumer interests in the communication sector.
 Available only in Arabic.

 The Radio and Television Commission of Lithuania is responsible for the regulation of radio and television broadcasts.
 The commission grants licenses to service providers and ensures their compliance with legislation.
 It also allocates radio frequencies for broadcasting and transmitting radio and television programs.

-The Regulatory Authority of Madagascar Communication Technologies (ARTEC) grants licenses and ensures compliance with regulations in the communications and radio sectors.
+The Regulatory Authority of Communication Technologies (ARTEC) grants licenses and ensures compliance with regulations in the communications and radio sectors.
 ARTEC promotes the development of new technologies to enhance telecommunications as wells as manages the frequency spectrum for the radio industry.
 Only available in French.

 The Malaysian Communications and Multimedia Commission (MCMC) implements and enforces laws pertaining to communications and multimedia.
 The site provides information on industry sectors and contains databases of publications, statistics, and legislation.
 An events calendar is also displayed.
+Site only available in Malay.

 The Malta Broadcasting Authority monitors and regulates all radio and television broadcasts in the Maltese Islands.
 The broadcasting authority ensures producers' compliance with legal and license obligations.
 They also work to solve controversies in the industries and ensure consumer interests by promoting affordable and quality programs.